neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 RULE: electrode positions are described using a RECOMMENDED **photo or drawing**, and using a REQUIRED textual description of the placement procedure, and (sometimes, very rarely) using an OPTIONAL electrode.tsv file with the 3D position recording device like a Polhemus

 DEFINITION question: what is a device?
-If multiple wireless units record synchronously at the same sampling rate, we decide here to refer to that as a “single device”.
-BIDS-EMG only needs to be defined for a “single device”.
+If multiple wireless units record synchronously at the same sampling rate, we decide here to refer to that as a "single device".
+BIDS-EMG only needs to be defined for a "single device".
 When multiple devices are used, these are in separate files, each with separate metadata.

 I (= Robert) have noticed both in this paper [https://sci-hub.se/10.1109/taee.2018.8476126](https://sci-hub.se/10.1109/taee.2018.8476126) and in [https://myoware.com/wp-content/uploads/2022/03/MyoWare\_v2\_QuickStartGuide.pdf](https://myoware.com/wp-content/uploads/2022/03/MyoWare_v2_QuickStartGuide.pdf) that the ground electrode is IMHO inconsistently called the reference electrode.
-If this is a more commonly occuring discrepancy between the EMG field and the other biopotential fields (like EEG, iEEG, which are already defined in BIDS), then we must make sure in the specification that ground and ref are properly defined (as we don’t want people to mix them up.
+If this is a more commonly occuring discrepancy between the EMG field and the other biopotential fields (like EEG, iEEG, which are already defined in BIDS), then we must make sure in the specification that ground and ref are properly defined (as we don't want people to mix them up.
 This is a search result from a random google that explains the difference consistent with how I have been trained in the terms: [https://www.biopac.com/knowledge-base/ground-vs-reference-for-eeg-recording/](https://www.biopac.com/knowledge-base/ground-vs-reference-for-eeg-recording/).
 The role of the ground electrode is also nicely explained here [http://eegget-it.nl/eeg\_electrodes.html](http://eegget-it.nl/eeg_electrodes.html).
-It introduces the terms “single ended” and “differential”.
-These could be used instead of “without ground” and “with ground” that I introduced above.
+It introduces the terms "single ended" and "differential".
+These could be used instead of "without ground" and "with ground" that I introduced above.
 However, [https://en.wikipedia.org/wiki/Differential\_amplifier](https://en.wikipedia.org/wiki/Differential_amplifier) does make it more complex again, as not all schemas are explicit about the common ground.
 The example 1 (and the pursuant discussion) demonstrated that an important aspect is whether the EMG montage is monopolar or bipolar. **Considering N channels and M electrodes** for a single amplifier, then

 Bipolar setup: M \= 2\*N \+ 1
 Unipolar: M  \= N \+ 2

 If N (number of channels) \= 1 as in this example, then M=3 in both cases and monopolar and bipolar cannot be distinguished.
 So this example can be documented either as monopolar or as bipolar.
-In the discussion it became clear that for a bipolar montage it is “not so” relevant to describe which electrode is the reference.
+In the discussion it became clear that for a bipolar montage it is "not so" relevant to describe which electrode is the reference.
 In a monopolar montage the location of the reference MUST be documented, as very often the data must be re-referenced to a bipolar montage in the analysis.

-Since in the discussion on how to document this dataset we did not reach agreement on documenting the reference, the agreement was to document this specific dataset it as a “bipolar” recording, making the reference optional.
+Since in the discussion on how to document this dataset we did not reach agreement on documenting the reference, the agreement was to document this specific dataset it as a "bipolar" recording, making the reference optional.

 Number of channels, number of electrodes and monopolar/bipolar have some redundancy, since M\_bipolar \= 2\*N+1 and M\_monopolar \= N \+ 2\.
 We can choose to keep this redundancy, like a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) it allows to check internal consistency.

-The examples in 6 and 7 actually don’t fit these two equations, because they don’t have a shared ground between sensors (in 7\) and/or don’t even have a ground (as in 6).
+The examples in 6 and 7 actually don't fit these two equations, because they don't have a shared ground between sensors (in 7\) and/or don't even have a ground (as in 6).
 I do believe the equations to hold for examples 1, 2, 3, 4 and probably also 5\.
 The two equations are to be extended with

 Bipolar without ground M \= 2\*N
 Unipolar without ground M \= N \+ 1

-Should we therefore document the montage as a string that is taken from the list with length 4 \[‘bipolar with ground’, ‘unipolar with ground’, ‘bipolar without ground’, ‘unipolar without ground’\].
+Should we therefore document the montage as a string that is taken from the list with length 4 \['bipolar with ground', 'unipolar with ground', 'bipolar without ground', 'unipolar without ground'\].

 ## Example 1 (custom-made bipolar system)